lurto/TruncatingDataBreach_V2/README.md

 - That's all.

 ## To Do
-- Add comments to code
-- delete file content if rerun
+- Multi-threading the file write (functional but slower than original)

 ## Author
 - [@lurto](https://www.github.com/lurto)